freebasic/fbfrog/readme.txt

   - speed: String comparisons (also as part of AST walking)
   - memory usage: hAstLCS() matrix; also string/AST node/token buffer allocations

-- 64bit support:
-  * Add arch-specific pre-#defines too
-  * Enums must be emitted as Long for 64bit compat:
+- 64bit support & enums: must be emitted as Long because they're always 32bit under GCC
     a) On all enum bodies, do "enum Foo as long : ... : end enum" (must be added to FB first)
     b) Do "type Foo as long" and make enum body anonymous (enums consts aren't type checked anyways)
     c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all,